 Games like League and Fortnite don't just do the big, splashy updates.
 There's a treadmill of tweaks as well, of regular buffs and nerfs, and keeping up with all of them would be a full-time job.

-Other multiplayer shooters and MOBAs have had to keep up, and the expectations of those free-to-play games have largely been carried over to the likes of Destiny and The Division 2.
+Other multiplayer shooters and MOBAs have had to keep up, and the expectations of those free-to-play games have largely been carried over to the likes of Destiny 2.

 For a counter-example, there's Apex Legends.
 A game in the same genre as Fortnite, one that couldn't be any more "game as a service" unless it had a Marvel movie tie-in event.
 And yet, creators Respawn responded to a remarkably successful launch by saying they weren't going to change their plans and were in fact happy to update it slowly.(opens in new tab)

-A month ago, Respawn released the Live Balance Update.
+In 2019, Respawn released the Live Balance Update (opens in new tab).
 As the patch notes made clear, this slower pace is considered a feature.
 It's not only a way to prevent the team from being overworked, but a way to make a better game: "The goal is to ship polished, closer to the mark updates than if we got things out rapidly and iterated in the live environment. [...]
 Our goal is to make less frequent, better tested, higher impact changes, so it minimizes the effects on your time spent mastering a particular mechanic, weapon, character, etc. You shouldn't have to read our patch notes every few days just to keep up with how characters and weapons now work."

 Always be streaming

-And what's been the reaction to this sensible approach?
-Analyzing the reduction in its Twitch viewership and dozens of YouTube videos declaring that four-months-old Apex Legends is dying.
+And what was the reaction to this sensible approach?
+Analyzing the reduction in its Twitch viewership so dozens of YouTube videos could declare a game only four months old was dying (opens in new tab).

-It's true that Apex Legends had an average of 200,000 concurrent viewers for its first couple of weeks versus about 30,000 now.
+It's true that Apex Legends average of 200,000 concurrent viewers for its first couple of weeks dropped sharply.
 But when it launched some of the biggest and most influential streamers in the world were being paid to play it.
-Once those streamers went back to Fortnite (and its $100M World Cup) or onto another craze, which for many has been GTA Online roleplay, of course the viewer count went down.
-But when a game doesn't do its damnedest to maintain momentum by any means possible, it's punished.
+Once those streamers went back to Fortnite (and its $100M World Cup (opens in new tab)) or onto another craze, which for many was GTA Online roleplay, of course the viewer count went down.
+Yet when a game doesn't do its damnedest to maintain momentum by any means possible, it's punished.

 A knock-on effect of the games industry's focus on maintaining momentum, and encouraging players to keep up with them, is that even streamers are effectively crunching.
 Twitch streamers live by their numbers, and when they step away from the computer those numbers drop immediately.